The Transparent City

 New York: Aperture, 2007. hardcover.
 Item #4993

-New York: Aperture, 2007. hardcover.
+New York: Aperture, 2007.
+Hardcover.
 Item #5050

 New York: Aperture, 2007. hardcover.
 Australian photographer Matthew Sleeth is a consummate observer, exploring the world around him with an acute and often humorous eye.
 His latest project, Ten Series/106 Photographs, emphasizes how the sequencing of images is an essential part of creating photographic meaning, a conceit with precedents in.....
 Item #5337